Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Preservatives

 To obtain a long shelf life, most sausages contain many preservatives.
-These are added into the mix of the sausage during processing.
-As mentioned before, they are used mainly to provide a longer shelf life, but some of these also prevent the growth of certain microorganisms, and may enhance the sausage’s flavor and color too.
+These are added to the mix of the sausage during processing.
+Some of these preservatives also prevent the growth of certain microorganisms and may enhance the sausage’s flavor and color, too.
 These include:

 Common Preservatives Found in Sausages